nyaarium/valheim-vrm/README.md

 # ValheimVRM

-This requires BepInEx to be installed.
+**This mod requires BepInEx to be installed.**

+This fork is actively developed and maintained if you need help, want to request feature, or found a bug head over to [discord](https://discord.gg/q3wuVMCvXE).

 ### How to install
 [Download](https://github.com/aMidnightNova/ValheimVRM/releases) the latest release and extract it.
 There will be a folder called release, copy the folders inside (BepInEx,valheim_Data) into your valheim install directory.